Nutrition & Health

 A national dietary intake study completed in 1970 showed the continuing need for the B vitamins and iron in the diets of certain groups of Canadians.
 Health Canada decided that flour was the best vehicle to deliver the lacking vitamins and minerals to the Canadian population.
 To achieve this objective, the enrichment of flour with B vitamins and iron was made mandatory in 1975.

 The government of the United States also implemented mandatory enrichment of flour and bakery products but chose levels that were slightly different from those required in Canada.
 The U.S. introduced mandatory folic acid addition to flour and baked goods in 1997.
 CNMA, the Baking Association of Canada and the Canadian Pasta Manufacturers Association led efforts to make enrichment with folic acid mandatory in Canada and to completely harmonize Canada’s enrichment requirements with those of the United States.
-The Canadian and U.S. enrichment standards remain identical.
-However, industry and government proposals for additional enrichment with folic acid and vitamin B12 are under active consideration.

 |ENRICHMENT LEVELS FOR FLOUR IN CANADA|